denoland/std/decoders/README.md

 Options:

 - If you pass the `noExcessProperties: true` option, any excess properties on the input object will return a DecoderError.
-- If you pass the `allErrors: true` option as well as any PromiseDecoders as arguments, then `isObject()` will create a new PromiseDecoder which decodes each key of the input object in parallel.
+- If you pass the `allErrors: true` option as well as any AsyncDecoders as arguments, then `isObject()` will create a new AsyncDecoder which decodes each key of the input object in parallel.

 ### isDictionary()